Purdue-EBEC/generic-grader/README.md

    - on Windows, download the latest installers from https://github.com/UB-Mannheim/tesseract/wiki

+5. Install ghostscript

+   - on Linux

+     ``` bash
+     sudo apt install ghostscript
+     ```

+   - on macOS

+     ``` bash
+     brew install ghostscript
+     ```

+   - on Windows, download the latest installers from https://ghostscript.com/releases/gsdnld.html

-5. Install the package.
+6. Install the package.
 Note that this installs the package as editable, so edits will be automatically reflected in the installed package.

    ``` bash
    pip install -e .[dev]
    ```

-6. Install the pre-commit hooks.
+7. Install the pre-commit hooks.

    ``` bash
    pre-commit install
    ```

-7. Run the tests.
+8. Run the tests.

    ``` bash
    pytest
    ```

-8. Make changes ...
+9. Make changes ...

-9. Deactivate the virtual environment.
+10. Deactivate the virtual environment.

    ``` bash
    deactivate